 The evening menu includes a large selection of small plates, a section called ‘Bread, Cheese, Meats’, a handful of large plates and a new pizza menu that can also be ordered for take away.

-The highlights on our visit were the small plates, including ‘Goat’s curd, nectarine, braised onion and pine nuts’, with the nectarine working surprisingly well with the curd; the ‘Chorizo and butternut squash croquettes’, which succeeded in being crisp on the outside and unbelievably smooth on the inside, with no need for the accompanying saffron aioli; and polenta-like grits, which came with girolles, Pecorino and subtle truffle oil.
+The highlights on our visit to Caravan Kings Cross were the small plates, including ‘Goat’s curd, nectarine, braised onion and pine nuts’, with the nectarine working surprisingly well with the curd; the ‘Chorizo and butternut squash croquettes’, which succeeded in being crisp on the outside and unbelievably smooth on the inside, with no need for the accompanying saffron aioli; and polenta-like grits, which came with girolles, Pecorino and subtle truffle oil.

-The original Caravan excelled in its weekend brunch, featuring in Bon Vivant’s guide to the best brunch in London as well as producing some of the best coffee in London, and I really can’t wait to return to try out the new brunch menu at Caravan King’s Cross.
+The original Caravan excelled in its weekend brunch, featuring in Bon Vivant’s guide to the best brunch in London as well as producing some of the best coffee in London, and I can’t wait to return to try out the new brunch menu at Caravan King’s Cross.

 Being a big fan of the original site, I know how much the owners have put into both restaurants and it was great to see them at the King’s Cross site with a mix of relief and pride that the restaurant was already full only 2 weeks in – on our first visit, it will surely be a resounding success.